imjoy-team/ImJoy/docs/development.md

 **Python** plugins support these two types:

-1. `Native Python` plugins for performing heavy-duty computational tasks using Python and its libraries, this requires additional installation of plugin engine;
+1. `Native Python` plugins for performing heavy-duty computational tasks using Python and its libraries, this requires additional installation of plugin engine.
+   These plugins are indicated with a rocket 🚀;
 1. `Web Python` plugins for performing computational tasks using Python with in the browser through WebAssembly and the [pyodide project](https://github.com/iodide-project/pyodide).
+   Such plugins are indicated with a little snack 🐍.
 This is in developmental stage and only a selected number of Python libraries are currently supported.

 Click the **+ PLUGINS** button in `Plugins`, then select `Create a New Plugin` with one of the plugin templates.
 A code editor will open in the ImJoy workspace,